jwplayer/jw-design-ui-toolkit/README.md

 * `path_to_hook`: the relative path to where Hook is included in your project
 * `sprite_name`: the name of the sprite (_icons-dashboard_ or _icons-player_)
-* `icon_name`: is the icon name, which will display the corresponding icon
+* `icon_name`: is the icon name, which will display the corresponding icon (all names can be found in the icons folder or in the table in preview-mode)

 #### Sizing & Colors